VanirDev/VariantEncumbrance/README.md

 A visual modification to player character sheets to better display the effects of the [Encumbrance variant ruleset in the PHB](https://5thsrd.org/rules/abilities/strength/).
 The effects of this module are currently purely visual, although restricting movement and applying the negative effects of encumbrance are intended for a future version.

+### This is just a personal fork for this module , hoping to see back VanirDev because i don't hav so much time for this

 ### If you are not a "Typescript developer" you can simply rename all the "ts" files in "js" and developing in javascript

 ## Installation